mcarvin8/apex-tests-git-delta-python/README.md

 ## Declaring Tests with the Commit Message

 Every commit message will contain the following regular expression if Apex tests are required for the changes:
-`Apex::Class1,Class2,Class3::Apex`
+- `Apex::Class1,Class2,Class3::Apex`

+Test classes can be separated by commas, spaces, or both.

-The entire "Apex" string is case insensitive.
+The `Apex::`/`::Apex` string is case insensitive.

-The final combined test class string will have no duplicate test classes and will not contain test classes which do not exist on the HEAD reference (`--new` argument).
+The final delta test class string will have no duplicate test classes and will not contain test classes which do not exist on the `--to` commit tree.
+This assumes the directory structure follows the default `force-app` structure.

 ### Use Case

-By default, the test classes will be in the proper formatting for the `sfdx` CLI.
+By default, the test classes will be in the proper formatting for the `sf` CLI.

-`python3 ./apex_tests_git_delta.py -f "7cdd5548" -t "9b37bb11"`
+- `python3 ./apex_tests_git_delta.py --from "7cdd5548" --to "9b37bb11"`

-Add `--sf` to format the test classes for the `sf` CLI.
+Add `--sfdx` to format the test classes for the `sfdx` CLI.

-`python3 ./apex_tests_git_delta.py -f "7cdd5548" -t "9b37bb11" --sf`
+- `python3 ./apex_tests_git_delta.py --from "7cdd5548" --to "9b37bb11" --sfdx`

 The output of the script can be captured in a bash variable as such:

-`testclasses=$(python3 ./apex_tests_git_delta.py -f "7cdd5548" -t "9b37bb11")`
+- `testclasses=$(python3 ./apex_tests_git_delta.py --from "7cdd5548" --to "9b37bb11")`

 The `$testclasses` variable then can be used with the `RunSpecifiedTests` parameter of the CLI deployment command.

-`sfdx force:source:deploy -x package/package.xml -l RunSpecifiedTests -r $testclasses --verbose`

-`sf project deploy start -x package/package.xml -l RunSpecifiedTests -r $testclasses --verbose`
+- `sf project deploy start -l RunSpecifiedTests -t $testclasses`
+- `sfdx force:source:deploy -l RunSpecifiedTests -r $testclasses`